matthewbub/wussup.chat/lib/docs/docker/debugging-in-docker.md

 # Debugging in Docker

+> TODO: We need to create a valid env for these containers to run in isolation due to the breaking change at `utils.GetPDFServiceURL`
+> Docker Compose is the only way to work in staging

 ## TLDR

 These are the steps to launch the containers individually.
 We've since moved to docker-compose.